Michigan enacts toughest lead rules in US after Flint crisis

 Local governments and water utilities remain unhappy with the new rules, which were drafted and revised over a two-year period.
 They have called them a costly overreaction to the unique, man-made lead contamination in Flint that occurred when the city’s water source was switched in 2014 and not treated to prevent corrosion while Flint was under state management, enabling lead to leach from aging service lines and household fixtures.

+Bonnifer Ballard, executive director of the American Water Works Association’s Michigan chapter, said utilities recognize the rules needed to be updated and improved and that lead pipes should be replaced.
+But a 12 parts per billion standard is “completely arbitrary,” she said, adding: “Where is the money going to come from? ...
+We’re just trying to figure out how in the world we’re going to get all this done.”

+She said there is a provision in the lead rules that could force communities to accelerate their pipe replacements more quickly than a 20-year timeline, creating a “conundrum” because they will have to stop doing other important water infrastructure projects to stay in compliance.

-Environmental group are supportive, saying Michigan’s rules will set an example for other states and the Environmental Protection Agency, which has been considering changes to the federal regulations.
+Environmental groups are supportive, however, saying Michigan’s rules will set an example for other states and the Environmental Protection Agency, which has been considering changes to the federal regulations.

 “These new protections can never make up for the disaster in Flint.
 And while they don’t solve the whole problem, they help ensure that other communities are better protected moving forward,” said Cyndi Roper, Michigan senior policy advocate at the Natural Resources Defense Council.